divelz/PyQt5-LearnBible/Readme.md

 # PyQt5-LearnBible
-Project #3 with Python - PyQt5.
-Uses the camera resource.
+Project #4 with Python - PyQt5.
+Learn and Memorize the Bible with a login included.

 > Note: The program uses Spanish as the verbal language.